There are some 4,000 miles (6,000 km) of Public Rights of Way in Wiltshire that anyone can use. They fall into three categories: –

 - Bridleways: cycles (and horses) as well people and dogs on foot.

-Access to Public Rights of Way is hampered when they become overgrown or obstructed.
+Access to Public Rights of Way is hampered when they become overgrown or obstructed:

-Please explore Downton Parish Council’s Footpath Map below.
+Explore Downton Parish Council’s Footpath Map below.

 Key